 A 2-month-old infant is brought to the emergency department with a history of vomiting for the past 4 days.
 Can you make the diagnosis?

 A 14-year-old adolescent with epilepsy presents with increasing episodes of nosebleeds, increased rate of speech, leg pain with little exercise, and irritable mood.
 Learn how delayed diagnosis of Graves disease affected her treatment.

 Once thought to be rare, the prevalence of primary aldosteronism is estimated to be 5% to 17%, although the condition remains underdiagnosed.

 Two cases of male patients with a worsening rash are presented; can you diagnose the conditions?

 A 45-year-old man presents to the emergency department with shoulder pain after a motorcycle accident.
 What is your diagnosis?

-A woman presents to the emergency department with a mildly itchy rash on her legs and lower extremity joint pain following a cold.
+A 20-year-old woman presents to the dermatology clinic with a 5-day history of a mildly pruritic rash on both of her legs and feet.
+Can you diagnose this condition?